dingus221/PRMasterServer/README.md

 <strong>2.
 Projects that are included in this repository.</strong><br>
 1) PRMasterserver - 4 servers in one application.
 Has option to run only wanted separate servers, so you can use other applications for other servers.
 Written in c#<br>
+2) GPC4 - GP and GPS servers in python.
-2) SBQRC4  - ServerBrowser and Query&Reporting servers in one project.
+3) SBQRC4  - ServerBrowser and Query&Reporting servers in one project.
 Has 2 more functions than PRMasterserver's version of these servers.
 Written in python.<br>
-3) Miniircd - basic irc server with gs encription support (latest version https://github.com/Zulan/miniircd).
+4) Miniircd - basic irc server with gs encription support (latest version https://github.com/Zulan/miniircd).
 Written in python.<br>
-4) GSAIRCDTMM - irc server with gs encoding, written on delphi.
+5) GSAIRCDTMM - irc server with gs encoding, written on delphi.
 It works with some bugs, i used it in the beginning.
 Miniircd is a better irc server.<br>

 <strong>3.
 Wanted logs of gs<->civ4 traffic</strong><br>